acusti/onscrolling/README.md

 #### `callback` function

 The function to call on a scroll event.
 In this default version, the module will only call the `callback()` when the page has been scrolled vertically.
+It will be passed the current vertical scroll position to the callback.

 ### `onscrolling( direction, callback )`